 What should you use instead of your RRSP to pay off debt?

-Using RRSP to pay off debt may seem like a good idea, but it is a quick fix.
-Doing so could cause serious issues down the line.
+All of this is why using an RRSP to pay off debt may seem like a good idea, but it is more of a quick fix than a solution.
+Doing so shouldn’t be done lightly.
+Careful consideration should be made so as to minimize or avoid serious issues down the line.